destaMo/Scrum-Notes/content/frontend/Frameworks and libs/react-native/01_level_1.md

 ### 🎤 Interview

-- What is RN and who create it/maintain it?
+- What is RN and who creates it/maintains it?
-- What are the advantages of use RN over Native
+- What are the advantages of using RN over Native
 - What dependencies you need to build and run RN app on iOS and Android
 - What is expo?
 Cons and pros using it?
 - What is the metro?

 ### 📝 Katas

-- Setup React Native app (with latest version of library) on Android or iOS (can be simualtors)
+- Setup React Native app (with latest version of library) on Android or iOS (can use simualtors)

 ---

 ## 📦 ReactNative / Debugging

-I need to check if you know how to debug RN app with usage of React Native DevTools
+You need to know how to debug RN app using React Native DevTools

 ### 🎓 Learn